Dr Emiko S. Kashima

 Research on Acculturation

-Kashima, E. S., & Sadewo, G. R. P. (in press).
+Kashima, E. S., & Sadewo, G. R. P. (2016).
 Need for cognitive closure and acculturation of international students: Recent findings and implications.
 In D. Jindal-Snape & B. Rienties (Eds.), Multi-dimensional transitions of international students to higher education.
 EARLI New perspective on learning and instruction series (pp. 37-52).
 Oxon, UK: Routledge.